kartik144/indigo/about.md

 <p>
-I am a Software Developer at Amazon Web Services (AWS) where I work on <a href="https://docs.aws.amazon.com/elasticsearch-service/index.html">AWS ElaticSearch service</a>.
+I am a Software Developer at Amazon Web Services (AWS) where I work on <a href="https://docs.aws.amazon.com/elasticsearch-service/index.html">AWS ElasticSearch service</a>.
 </p>